collectif-dao/dg-research/MODELLING_CAPABILITIES.md

   - Change of DG states in case of continuous loop
   - Loop duration potential
 - Group label reaction time decrease [[Example Notebook](experiments/notebooks/04_withdrawal_queue_attack_institutional.ipynb)]
-  - What % of slow actors breaks the system from reacting in time on problem proposals
+  - What % of slow actors break the system from reacting in time on problem proposals
   - What % of active wallets+funds is needed to keep the system safe from attacks

-Instructions on how to run simulations locally available [here](README.md)
+Instructions on how to run simulations locally are available [here](README.md)

 ## Possible questions to be answered

-Here are some examples of questions that model can currently answer:
+Here are some examples of questions that the model can currently answer:
 - Do all parts of DG work properly?
 - Can signaling be randomly activated in regular DG flow? (threshold too low?)
 - What could be different actor reaction time distribution assumptions and what could they affect?